ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 That's all for the Keycloak part.
 Now let's look at some applications to secure.

-# Unsecured Setup
+# Setting up the Front End and Back End Applications

 The demo setup will consist of:
 * an Angular SPA project
-* a Spring Boot application to serve some data.
+* a Spring Boot application to serve some data

-## Spring Boot back end
+## Spring Boot Back End

-You can clone the base setup [here](https://github.com/jmeys/heroes-api) and switch to the `unsecured` branch.
+You can clone the base setup [here](https://github.com/jmeys/heroes-api){:target="_blank" rel="noopener noreferrer"} and switch to the `unsecured` branch.
 It is a very simple application which serves some heroes on `/api/heroes` and `/api/heroes/{id}` on port 9090.

 ```java